Last Updated 2.17.25.

 Learn how to prepare your family and business for the rapidly escalating consequences of global warming.

-For a deeper perspective into the science of global warming and greenhouse gases
+For an even deeper dive into the science of global warming and greenhouse gases

 The heat-absorbing and emitting process of the greenhouse gases in our atmosphere is the fundamental cause of the greenhouse effect.
 If you are a visual learner, see two great illustrations of the greenhouse effect by going to: